Overriding Default Werkzeug Exceptions in Flask

 ERROR_404_HELP = False

-I’m not sure why this awkward and undocumented constant isn’t False
+I’m not sure why this awkward and undocumented constant isn’t False by

 default.
 I opened an issue on GitHub, but no